IzumiSy/kysely-migration-schema/DESIGN.md

 ## Main Flow

 1. **Configuration Loading**
-   Loads and validates `kysely-schema.config.ts` using Zod schema.
+   Loads and validates `kyrage.config.ts` using Zod schema.

 2. **Database Introspection**
    Connects to the target database and introspects the current schema.